Pipes Are Made From This And You Need It For Good Health

 Another bit of good news is most people get the right amount of copper in their diet.
 We believe that only ¼ to ½ of all people don’t hit the necessary dietary intake for copper.
 Plus, even when they fall short of the daily value, it’s not by a considerable amount (which means it’s quite easy to correct).

 There are only a few reasons for a copper deficiency, and they’re related to diet and conditions having to do with digestion.

-However, we’re beginning to observe copper deficiencies are increasing in number, as we now deal with a handful of these conditions on a daily basis.
+However, we’re beginning to observe copper deficiencies are increasing in number, as we now deal with chronic digestive issues on a daily basis.

 When it comes to diet, part of the reason copper deficiencies are so prevalent is because so many Americans adhere to The Standard American Diet; and this diet generally doesn’t contain enough copper in it.

 The Standard American Diet and its reliance on processed foods like refined grains, dairy, and artificial ingredients is certainly contributing to these deficiencies.